 Think about allllllll the details.

 - What is the start of your class like?
-What are you doing when the bell rings?
-What are kids doing when the bell rings?
+What are you and the students doing when the bell rings?
 (Do your routines make things run smoothly?)

 - How do you take attendance?
 (Is it easy and fast for you?
 Do you forget every other day?)